Academic and Residential Accommodation Examples

 - If accepted, you will receive a sign to hang in your rear view mirror.

-Parking Exemption for First Year Student-Medical Needs
+Parking Exemption for First Year Student-Medical Needs Only

-If your parking exemption is not related to a medical need, please do not meet with our office.
+If your parking exemption is NOT related to a medical need, please do not meet with our office.
 Please contact Transportation and Parking.

 Students must attend frequent medical appointments.
 Frequent is defined as six or more health related appointments each month.